aharonium/opensiddur.org/posts/HTML/miscellanea/meta-topics/the-open-siddur-project/essays/open-siddur-at-the-academy-for-jewish-religion.html.md

 <html>
 <head></head>
 <body>
-Title: On the Open Siddur Project: A Brochure Presented at the Academy for Jewish Religion’s Spring Intensive 2010<br />
+Title: On the Open Siddur Project: A Brochure Presented at the Academy for Jewish Religion&#8217;s Spring Intensive 2010<br />
 Primary contributor: aharon-nissn.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=484">http://opensiddur.org/?p=484</a>
 <p />